 You Might Like: Introduction to TensorFlow in Python Free Course

 Scikit-learn is a very popular open-source machine-learning library for the Python programming language.
 With constant updations in the product for efficiency improvements coupled with the fact that its open-source makes it a go-to framework for machine learning in the industry.

 Keras is an open-source neural network library written in Python.
 It is capable of running on top of other popular lower-level libraries such as Tensorflow, Theano & CNTK.
 This one might be your new best friend if you have a lot of data and/or you’re after the state-of-the-art in AI: deep learning.

 Pandas is yet another open-source software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.
-Pandas works well with incomplete, messy, and unlabeled data and provides tools for shaping, merging, reshaping, and slicing datasets.
+Pandas work well with incomplete, messy, and unlabeled data and provide tools for shaping, merging, reshaping, and slicing datasets.

 PyTorch is developed by Facebook’s artificial intelligence research group and it is the primary software tool for deep learning after Tensorflow.
 Unlike TensorFlow, the PyTorch library operates with a dynamically updated graph.
 This means that it allows you to make changes to the architecture in the process.

 Matplotlib is a plotting library for Python, a library mostly used for data visualization by plotting histograms, scatterplot, 3D plot, etc., and also serves as a numerical extension to the Numpy library.
 It’s the de facto visualization library used in every data science test case in Python as it makes visualizations easy and interactive giving you the power to produce histograms, scatterplot, 3D plot, image plot, bar charts, power spectra, and many more.